 CRCSP assists approximately 300 clients annually.
-With each client serving an average of 75 hours each, this represents over 2,500 service hours for our community.
+Each client serves an average of 75 hours, representing over 2,500 service hours for our community.